 It is important to plan ahead for disasters as resources can be very limited during an emergency.
-The Special Needs Registry helps county officials make sure everyone can be aware of threats and hazards and plan for their own needs to help in times of emergency.
+The Functional & Access Needs Registry helps county officials make sure everyone can be aware of threats and hazards and plan for their own needs to help in times of emergency.
 People on the registry can be contacted by County staff when an emergency event like a hurricane is anticipated to make sure their plans are in place and to provide information from trusted, verified and vetted emergency officials.

 - people who live in long term care facilities

 - those who live in skilled care facilities

 - those who live in residential treatment facilities

 - those who have comprehensive healthcare services provided by a home health agency or hospice provider.